Making Holly Springs Better

 Prioritize safe development and reduce traffic

-Increase transparency
+Increase engagement

 Our leaders make hasty decisions with little input.
 That must change.
+We need to:

 • See my calendar and schedule time with me online